 - 1. Level the trailer from side to side and front to rear.
 Open all the faucets. - 2.
 Turn the water pump switch to the OFF position. - 3.
 Open all drain valves.
 On rear bath models, two are located in the rear trunk (roadside), and three are under the galley sink.
 On center bath models, one is located under the bed on the roadside and three are under the galley sink.
-On all models one is located on the water heater accessible
+On all

-- through the exterior access panel. - 4.
+- models one is located on the water heater accessible through the exterior access panel. - 4.
 While the water is draining from the system, open and flush the toilet flushing valve.
 Depress hand spray thumb button and hold the spray head below rim of the toilet and drain the hand spray line.
 There is danger of damage from freezing if water remains in these lines and valves.
-Drain all water from telephone showerhead flexible hose. - 5.
+Drain all water from telephone showerhead flexible hose.
+Remove and store hand spray head and showerhead. - 5.
 Remove water pump check valve, located between pump outlet flexible hose and copper tubing. - 6.
 Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and let any remaining water drain out the rear drain valves. - 7.
 Disconnect the water pump inlet connection, and with check valve removed, turn the pump by hand until all the water is expelled. - 8.
-After the water has stopped running from the drain lines, apply air pressure at the city water inlet.
-Be sure all drain valves and faucets are open.
-This will force any remaining water from the water heater and remove any water which may be trapped in low areas. - 9.
+After the water has stopped running from the drain lines, apply 60 lbs. of air pressure at the city water inlet, but be sure all drain valves and faucets are open.
+This can be done at a service station and will force any remaining water from the water heater and remove any water which may be trapped in low areas. - 9.
 Pour a cup of antifreeze (Glycol) into the lavatory, sink, and tub drains to prevent freezing of water in traps. - 10.
 Be sure to open the waste-holding tank drain valves and drain and flush the tanks thoroughly.
-(This is
+(This is very important as the

-- very important as the sewage in the tanks, if frozen, could seriously damage the tanks.) - 11.
+- sewage in the tanks, if frozen, could seriously damage the tanks.) - 11.
 Remove the lower portion of the water purifier, if your trailer is so equipped, and drain the purifier. - 12.
-It is very important for optium life of your battery to check it periodically and to keep it fully charged.
+It is very important for optimum life of your battery to check it periodically and to keep it fully charged.
 This is especially true in winter months when the temperature may drop below freezing.
 Please refer to the battery section for more information on battery maintenance. - 13.
-Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing-or might damage the trailer if containers break.
+Remove any items (food cosmetics, etc.) from trailer interior that might be damaged by freezing or might damage the trailer if containers break.

-For additional winterizing protection add anti-freeze, approved for drinking water systems, to your water lines.
-This may be accomplished by reconnecting check valves, (see step No. 7) and then disconnecting the flexible line from the water tank and inserting it into the anti-freeze that has been diluted in accordance with the manufacturer's instructions.
+For additional winterizing protection add non-toxic anti-freeze (available at all Wally Byam stores), approved for drinking water systems, to your water lines.
+This may be accomplished by reconnecting check valves (see step No. 7) and then disconnecting the flexible line from the water tank and inserting it into the anti-freeze that has been diluted in accordance with the manufacturer's instructions.
 Run water pump until anti-freeze solution fills all water lines and water heater.